 One of the first cases in this series involved Andy Bruce from British Columbia.
-It was heard after the Supreme Court Decision in the Nicholson case which was the precursor to Martineau No. 2.
-The Court declared that there was a duty to act fairly in relation to transfers, even though it was not a julicial decision; however, that duty did not require the authorities to give Bruce the reason for his transfer nor did it require that he be given the opportunity to respond.
-1The argument presented on Bruce's behalf was that should the Court exercise its powers to intervene.
-In Mr. Justice Pigeon's opinion, simply pointing to unfairness in a procedural sense should not fairness requires knowledge of the case against you and an opportunity to respond.
+It was heard after the Supreme Court.Decision in the Nicholson case which was the precursor to Martineau No. 2.
+The Court declared that there was a duty to act fairly in relation to transfers, even though it was not a ju icial decision; however, that duty did not require the authorities to give Bruce the reason for his transfer nor did it require that he be given the opportunity to respond.
+The argument presented on Bruce's behalf was that fairness requires knowledge of the case against you and an opportunity to respond.
 The Court, in the Bruce & Yeomans decision, held that fairness in this case did not entail those requirements.